 How much are Acropolis tickets?

 The ticket for Acropolis is 20 euro.
-Young people under 18 years old do not pay tickets.
+Young people under 18 years old do not pay for tickets.
 Furthermore, there is also a 30 euro ticket that includes: Acropolis of Athens and the slopes, Ancient Agora of Athens, Archaeological Museum of Kerameikos.
-Also it includes, the Archaeological Site of Lykeion, Hadrian’s Library, Kerameikos, Museum of the Ancient Agora, Olympieio, Roman Agora of Athens.
-If you visit Athens for more that a day then you should by the combined ticket in order to be able to save money at your visit to the rest of the sight.
+Also, it includes the Archaeological Site of Lykeion, Hadrian’s Library, Kerameikos, Museum of the Ancient Agora, Olympieio, Roman Agora of Athens.
+If you visit Athens for more than a day then you should buy the combined ticket in order to be able to save money on your visit to the rest of the sight.
 Do not through your tickets and just walk or take the metro to the next stop!

 Does Acropolis have free Admission days?

 Acropolis has some free admission days.
 6 March, 18 April, 18 May, last weekend of September, 28 October.
 Another date is the first Sunday from November 1st to March 31st.
 It is a good opportunity to arrange your trip around these days if it is possible.